(Stomach Ulcer; Ulcer, Gastric; Ulcer, Stomach)

 Gastric ulcers do not always cause symptoms.
-Symptoms may come and go.
-Food or fluids sometimes make symptoms better.
-Having an empty stomach may make symptoms worse.
-However, symptoms can occur at any time.
+Symptoms may come and go and can occur at any time.
+Having an empty stomach may make them worse.
+Symptoms may include:

-A perforated ulcer is a break through the wall of the stomach.
+An ulcer can break through the wall of the stomach.
+It is called a perforated ulcer.
 It causes sudden and severe pain.

 An upper GI endoscopy may be done to stop bleeding.
-A thin, lighted tube is inserted down the throat into the stomach or intestine.
-Heat, electricity, medicine, or a special glue will be applied to the area.
-This should stop the blood flow.
+A tube is passed down the throat into the stomach.
+Heat, electricity, medicine, or a special glue will be used to stop bleeding.